JetBrains/resharper-rider-plugin/README.md

 - The `runVisualStudio.ps1` script will always download the latest available installer for ReSharper - this can be either a normal release or early-access-program (EAP) release

 Available versions are listed here for [ReSharper](https://www.nuget.org/packages/JetBrains.ReSharper.SDK) and [Rider](https://www.jetbrains.com/intellij-repository/snapshots) (under `com.jetbrains.intellij.rider`).

+### Visual Studio / ReSharper Relevant Directories

+Installing ReSharper and the plugin into an experimental Visual Studio instance (hive) affects the following directories:

+- `%LOCALAPPDATA%/JetBrains/plugins` contains a copy of the plugin package, similar to the global NuGet package cache
+- `%LOCALAPPDATA%/JetBrains/Installations` contains settings directories per experimental instance, whereas `packages.config` defines what plugins should be installed
+- `%APPDATA%/JetBrains/ReSharperPlatformVs[version]` contains binary directories per experimental instance with all assemblies to run ReSharper and the plugin

+Using [attached folders](https://www.jetbrains.com/help/rider/Extending_Your_Solution.html#adding-external-files-and-folders) can be of great help to track these directories while developing a ReSharper plugin.

 ## Deployment